PierreDuc/ts-method-cache/README.md

     returnType?: CacheReturnType

 The `returnType` only has effect on the `@SessionCache` and `@StorageCache` decorators.
-Because it is impossible to save the entire `Promise` object inside a Storage object you should tell the decorator your method is returning a certain type.
+Because it is impossible to save the entire `Promise` object inside a Storage object you should tell the decorator your method is returning a `Promise` by setting this to `CacheReturnType.Promise`.

 ### `MethodCacheService`